• HEALTHCARE PROFESSIONALS

 • shortness of breath

-• swelling of your ankles and feet
+• swelling in your hands, ankles, legs, or feet

-• feeling light-headed
+• feeling faint or light-headed

 • chest pain